(Last Updated On: August 4, 2023)

 The flour mixture and the butter, cream cheese, and sugar mixture make up the cookie dough.
 This cookie dough will be a bit sticky.
 Because of this, the cookie dough needs to be put in the refrigerator for a couple of hours to chill before baking.
 Chilling the cookie dough in the refrigerator makes it less sticky and helps to firm the dough for easier handling.

 Above all, don’t panic and think it needs more flour added to it.
-This cookie is a soft melt-in-your-mouth cookie, hence, adding more flour will make the cookie dry, hard, and crumbly.
+This cookie is a soft melt-in-your-mouth cookie, hence, adding more flour will make the cookie dry, hard, and crumbly, so this two-hour chill time is an important step.

-Tip: You can chill the cookie dough even longer than a couple of hours if you are busy with other life matters, even a couple of days if need be.
+Tip: You can chill the cookie dough even longer than a couple of hours if you are busy with other life matters.
+For example, overnight, or even a couple of days if need be.
 Cover the cookie dough with some plastic wrap if it’s going to be in the refrigerator longer than a few hours.

 This is the fun part of making these cookies because we are going to hide a couple of chocolate chips inside the center of the cookie dough.

-After the cookie dough has chilled for a couple of hours, use a cookie scoop and scoop out about 3/4 of a scoop of the cookie dough.
+After the cookie dough has chilled for a couple of hours in the refrigerator, use a cookie scoop if you have one, and scoop out about 3/4 of a scoop of the cookie dough.
 If you don’t have a cookie scoop, you can use a spoon and roll the cookie dough in your hands to form a ball.

 Tip: In case the cookie dough is still sticky after chilling it in the refrigerator, you can “very lightly” dust your hands with flour if you aren’t using a cookie scoop.

-Push a couple of chocolate chips, one at a time, into the center of the cookie dough.
-You can hide more than two chocolate chips inside each cookie.
+Push a couple of chocolate chips, one at a time, into the center of the cookie dough ball.
+You can hide more than two chocolate chips inside each cookie ball if you prefer to do so.
 The more chocolate, the better, right?
-But in this case, about four is the limit because there’s not enough room for any more.
+But in this case, about four is the limit because there’s not enough room for more than four.
+We used regular-sized chocolate chips, but you can use mini chocolate chips if you prefer.

-After that, cover the chocolate chips with some more cookie dough.
+After you have placed the chocolate chips in the cookie dough, hide the chocolate chips with a little bit of cookie dough on top.
 It’s okay to overfill the cookie scoop with cookie dough while hiding the chocolate chips.
-The cookie dough should be rounded out above the cookie scoop a little bit.
+The cookie dough should be rounded out above the cookie scoop by just a little bit.
+Each scoop of cookie dough should be approximately the size of one inch balls, but don’t worry, the size doesn’t have to be exact.

+Put some sprinkles into a small bowl.
 Release the cookie dough from the cookie scoop and let the cookie dough fall out into the bowl of sprinkles.
-With your hands or a spoon, roll it around getting sprinkles on all sides of the ball of cookie dough.
-Do this with the rest of the cookie dough, scoop out some cookie dough, hide the chocolate chips, and then roll it in the bowl of sprinkles.
+With your hands or a spoon, roll it around, getting sprinkles on all sides of the ball of cookie dough.
+Do this with the rest of the cookie balls – scoop out some cookie dough, hide the chocolate chips, and then roll the cookie ball in the bowl of sprinkles.

 Note: There are so many different kinds of sprinkles to buy for cookies.
-From original sprinkles to fancy sprinkles, holiday sprinkles, and special occasions such as birthdays, weddings, and graduation.
-You can let your imagination go wild while decorating these cookies.
-Even edible glitter, and sprinkle stickers would be so cute on these cookies, so have some fun with that.
+From original sprinkles to fancy sprinkles for special occasions such as birthdays, weddings, and graduation, festive sprinkles for the 4th of July, and holiday sprinkles for holiday cookies.
+You can let your imagination go wild while decorating these cookies with different sprinkles.
+Even edible glitter and sprinkle stickers would be so cute on these cookies, so have some fun with that.

 Tip: While one batch of cookies is baking in the oven, you can fill another cookie sheet with cookie dough ahead of time and have it ready to go into the oven when the first batch is done.
 But if you only have one cookie sheet, do not put the next batch of cookie dough on the hot cookie sheet that just came out of the oven.
 Let the cookie sheet completely cool before adding the next batch of cookie dough.
 Why?
 Because the balls of cookie dough will start to spread out from the warmth of the cookie sheet before they are even put into the oven.